stevenjhomem/stevenjhomem/README.md

 - 📄 Know about my experiences [https://docs.google.com/document/d/16KWzcQGSUxSWBZrgoUnTye2oNe_LOWDhvi5BG-SfIr0/edit?usp=sharing](https://docs.google.com/document/d/16KWzcQGSUxSWBZrgoUnTye2oNe_LOWDhvi5BG-SfIr0/edit?usp=sharing)

 - ⚡ Fun fact **I actually really enjoyed Real Analysis.
 It is dry as can be.
-But it is not a steak, so it needs to steak sauce to be saucy.**
+It is not a steak, so it needs no steak sauce to still be saucy.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">